Podophyllotoxin

-Podophyllotoxin (PPT) is the active ingredient in Podofilox, which is a medical cream that is used to treat genital warts and molluscum contagiosum.
-It is not recommended in HPV infections without external warts.
-It can be applied either by a healthcare provider or the person themselves.
+Podophyllotoxin (PPT) is the active ingredient in Podofilox, a medical cream used to treat genital warts and molluscum contagiosum.
+It is not recommended for HPV infections without external warts.
+It can be applied either by a healthcare provider or the patient themselves.

-It is a non-alkaloid toxin lignin extracted from the roots and rhizomes of Podophyllum species.
+Podophyllotoxin is a non-alkaloid lignan extracted from the roots and rhizomes of plants of the genus Podophyllum.
 A less refined form known as podophyllum resin is also available, but has greater side effects.